Tax agreements and pension income

 You must ensure that the form is authorised by your local tax office before it is returned to us.

-Exempt your Jersey pension form(PR1)
+Exempt your Jersey pension from tax in Jersey (form PR1)

 Once the form has been certified, the tax authorities in your country of residence will either send the form direct to us or return it to you for onward submission.